miticalex/markdown/gracenoteSwig.md

 Afterwards, you can create an `'.so'` file in two ways:

-1. (in this case, this did not work, at least I haven't found a way to make it work.
+1. (in this case, this did not work, because I didn't know how to include `gnsdk.h` in creating a `makefile`.
+That header is needed to compile `main.o`...
+At least I haven't found a way to make it work.
 I will explain why later in `Problems that I encountered` section).

   > Just type `make` in shell.